silevitch/GuardBear/README.md

 * Information Leakage (Section 6.3)
 * Cookie Leaks (Section 6.4)

 To avoid these security & privacy risks, the authors introduce the idea of using a reverse proxy instead of cname cloaking (Section 7).
-GuardBear is an open source project that implements that idea.
+GuardBear is an open source project that implements this idea.

 # How GuardBear Works